Post Test Transformations And Congruence

 2. Rotations:

 A rotation involves turning a figure about a fixed point called the center of rotation.
-The rotation is described by the angle of rotation and the direction (clockwise or counterclockwise).
+Here's the thing — the rotation is described by the angle of rotation and the direction (clockwise or counterclockwise).
 Like translations, rotations also preserve both shape and size, meaning the original figure and its rotation are always congruent.

 • Example: Rotating a square 90 degrees clockwise around its center will produce a congruent square in a different orientation.